Frequently Asked Questions

 Q: What's the best way to remove BLAK, SATN, or GLOZ?

-If you want to strip the surface to completely renew the treatment on your tires, simply give the tires a wash with tire cleaner and/or 20% ammonia mixed into a general cleaner or water.
+If you want to strip the surface to completely renew the treatment on your tires, simply give the tires a wash with tire cleaner and/or PREP or 20% ammonia mixed into a general cleaner or water.

 Q: How strong are the D3 | RENEW PROTECT ceramics?

 A: They are the real deal and water based for ease of use.
-We now infuse ALL our products with one of our two ceramic blends.
+We now infuse ALL our products with our two ceramic blends.
 Our hybrid blends consist of titanium and quartz.
 They are easy to wipe on ceramics with one year or better longevity.

 Beware of 'cheap' products claiming to be ceramic.
 They are not.
-Most are actually chemicals called polysiloxanes, i.e. a slightly stronger version of Armor-All or 303-type products.
+Most are actually chemicals called polysiloxanes, i.e. a stronger version of Armor-All or 303-type products.

 It is important to note that ceramics should only be applied to well-prepared and cleaned substrates.
 Applying ceramics over a wax or polish will greatly lessen the longevity of that ceramic.